kwhatmough/kwhatmough.github.io/index.md

-- softener salt, rinse agent
-- cut grass
+- waivers
-- new smoke detectors, 3M for line stretchers
+- pickup dress and dishwasher tabs
+- 4 plastic bins (Walmart)
+- bring back aerobed and rudder
 - remove even more from right-side pedal
+- apply 3M
+- make new bungee and screen for Whistler rear hatch
 - make storage for boat covers
-- record serial numbers (incl V5)
-- make new bungee and screen for Whistler rear hatch
 - clean out crawlspace
 - deal with weeds
 - cut grass